Rhea Perlman: Early life

-Perlman was born on March 31, 1948, in Coney Island, Brooklyn, to Philip Perlman, a Polish Jewish immigrant who was a manager at a doll parts factory and Adele, a bookkeeper.
+Perlman was born on March 31, 1948, in Coney Island, Brooklyn, to Philip Perlman, a Polish Jewish immigrant who was a manager at a doll parts factory, and Adele Perlman, a bookkeeper.
 She grew up in nearby Bensonhurst in a Jewish family with additional roots in Russia.
-She has a sister, Heide, who is a television writer, story editor, and producer who worked on Cheers, Frasier and The Tracey Ullman Show.
+Perlman has a younger sister, Heide, who is a television writer, story editor, and producer who worked on Cheers, Frasier, and The Tracey Ullman Show.
 In the mid-1980s, Perlman's parents moved to Los Angeles, and her father became an extra on Cheers.
-His character became known by his real name, Phil, and he managed to get a few lines over the years as he appeared in more than 30 episodes.
-He created a second career as a character actor, appearing in several films and television shows, including Throw Momma from the Train, Hoffa, and Frasier.
+His character became known by his real name, Phil, and he managed to get a few lines over the years as Philip Perlman appeared in more than 30 episodes.
+He created a second career as a character actor, appearing in several films and television shows, including Throw Momma from the Train, Hoffa and Frasier.

 Perlman studied drama at Hunter College in New York, earning a Bachelor of Arts degree in 1968.

 Film director Randall Miller is Perlman's cousin.

 Career

 Career beginnings

 Perlman began her acting career with a small role as an attendant in the off-off-Broadway play Dracula Sabbat, which ran from September 1970 to June 1971.
 In 1972, she played a bit role in the film Hot Dogs for Gauguin.
-That same year she appeared in Westbeth Playwrights Feminist Collective's production of Up – An Uppity Revue, along with her future husband, Danny DeVito.
+That same year, she appeared in Westbeth Playwrights Feminist Collective's production of Up – An Uppity Revue, along with her future husband, Danny DeVito.

-One of her first notable parts was a recurring role on the television show Taxi as Zena, the sweet girlfriend of Louie De Palma (played by DeVito).
+One of Perlman's first notable parts was a recurring role on the television show Taxi as Zena, the sweet girlfriend of Louie De Palma (played by DeVito).
 Following that, she had a role in a small play portraying a much tougher character.
-Producers Glen and Les Charles saw her in that play, which led to her landing the role as wisecracking barmaid Carla Tortelli on their sitcom Cheers in 1982.
+Producers Glen and Les Charles saw Perlman in that play, which led to her landing the role as wisecracking barmaid Carla Tortelli on their sitcom Cheers in 1982.

 Cheers

-The series struggled with ratings in its first season, but by the time it ended in 1993, it was one of the most popular and successful shows of all time, winning 20 Emmy awards out of 95 nominations.
+The series struggled with ratings in its first season, but by the time it ended in 1993, it was one of the most popular and successful sitcoms of all time, winning 20 Emmy awards out of a total 95 nominations.

-Perlman won the Emmy Award for Outstanding Supporting Actress in a Comedy four times: in 1984, 1985, 1986 and 1989.
-Over her 11 seasons on Cheers, she was nominated for an Emmy every year but 1992, becoming the Cheers star to have the most wins and nominations.
+Perlman won the Emmy Award for Outstanding Supporting Actress in a Comedy four times: in 1984, 1985, 1986, and 1989.
+Over her 11 seasons on Cheers, Perlman was nominated for an Emmy every year but 1992, becoming the Cheers star to have the most wins and nominations.
 She was also nominated for a Golden Globe for Best Supporting Actress six times, more than anyone else in that category.
 In 2011, NBC named Carla Tortelli as one of the greatest TV characters of all time.

 In 1986, Perlman starred in an episode of Steven Spielberg's Amazing Stories titled "The Wedding Ring," which also starred DeVito as her character's husband.